Model Management

 Enter the name of your fine-tuned model as provided by OpenAI.
 You may also optionally enter a more readable display name and specify an associated API key.

-Calling your Fine-Tuned Model
+Calling Your Fine-Tuned Model

 When creating or editing Prompt Templates you will now see fine-tuned as an option in the Model dropdown.
 Model Version will then populate with all your fine tuned models.